SoaPatrick/SoaPatrickEight/README.md

-ThemeBox
+soapatrickeight
 =========

 Hi.
-I'm a starter theme called `ThemeBox`.
+I'm a starter theme called `soapatrickeight`.

 Getting Started
 ---------------

-The first thing you want to do is copy the `themebox` directory and change the name to something else (like, say, `theme-one`), and then you'll need to do a three-step find and replace on the name in all the templates.
+The first thing you want to do is copy the `soapatrickeight` directory and change the name to something else (like, say, `theme-one`), and then you'll need to do a three-step find and replace on the name in all the templates.

-1. Search for: `'themebox'` and replace with: `'theme-one'`.
+1. Search for: `'soapatrickeight'` and replace with: `'theme-one'`.
-2. Rename `themebox.pot` from `languages` folder to use the theme's slug
+2. Rename `soapatrickeight.pot` from `languages` folder to use the theme's slug
 3. Update or delete this readme.

 Bitbucket Pipelines